Best drive Defensive & Advance Driving School

 Always:

-• Stop at pedestrian crossings
+• Always stop at pedestrian crossings.

-• Watch carefully at junctions
+• Pay special attention at junctions

 Avoid Driving Under the Influence